 In addition, if you create a team, you automatically create a channel.
 Additional channels can be added manually by the user.

 Channels are individual sections within a team.
 Within them, conversations are organized according to specific topics, projects, disciplines or other important aspects.
 All team members can have open conversations in team channels.
 These are visible for everyone.

 The functionalities of the channels can be increased using connectors and apps.
 Connectors are interfaces with other services within or outside the Microsoft Cloud.
-There are currently more than 50 apps and connectors available.

 Outlook: Outlook is used for traditional 1:n communication.
 Information is sent to one or more recipients by email.
 There is neither a common file repository, nor can documents be edited together as a team.
 Unlike the chat-based solutions Teams or Skype, it delays the exchange of information.